JupiterOne/terraform-provider-jupiterone/README.md

 provider_installation {

   # Use /home/developer/go/bin as an overridden package directory
-  # for the jupiterone/jupiterone provider.
+  # for the jupiterone provider.
 This disables the version and checksum
   # verifications for this provider and forces Terraform to look for the
   # jupiterone provider plugin in the given directory.
   dev_overrides {
-    "jupiterone/jupiterone" = "/home/developer/go/bin"
+    "registry.terraform.io/hashicorp/jupiterone" = "/home/developer/go/bin"
   }

   # For all other providers, install them directly from their origin provider